AAAI 2025FOUNDATION MODELS FOR BIOLOGICAL DISCOVERIES

 ABOUT

 Foundation models (FMs) have transformed natural language understanding and computer vision.
 In particular, research on LLMs and multi-modal LLMs in these two domains is progressing rapidly, and this progress is starting to permeate a broad range of scientific disciplines.
 In this second offering of our workshop, our focus is on FMs for advancing biological discoveries.
 Current efforts have revealed that indeed FMs are advancing our ability to conduct biological research in silico, formulate interesting hypotheses and even design novel molecules, but biology remains complex and is ultimately a multi-systems discipline.
 Biology occurs when molecules come together, governed by an underlying physics advancing processes that occur at disparate spatio-temporal scales, only probed in the wet laboratories at different conditions, at different granularities, at different levels of fidelity, and incompletely.
-This workshop poses and advances the following question: How can we advance foundation models to transform biological research?
+This workshop poses and advances the following question: How can we advance FMs to transform biological research?
 This workshop brings together an interdisciplinary community of researchers at various levels of their career to nucleate a community that advances this question.

 TOPICS